-Students who have encountered unexpected or extenuating circumstances that significantly prevented them from completing their academic requirements are eligible to request reconsideration of the dismissal decision by submitting a written appeal to Student Affairs no later than thirty days from the dismissal notice.
-Students who do not request an appeal within the 30-day deadline forfeitheir right to appeal.
+Students who have encountered unexpected or extenuating circumstances that significantly prevented them from completing their academic requirements are eligible to request reconsideration of the dismissal decision by submitting a written appeal to the Student Affairs Committee no later than thirty days from the dismissal notice.
+Students who do not request an appeal within the 30-day deadline forfeit their right to appeal.